Earlier MSA versions:

 4.1 Codat Products and Services.
 All Intellectual Property Rights in or arising out of or in connection with the Codat Services and/or the Codat Products shall be owned by Codat, including any Intellectual Property Rights in and to the format and structure of the Company Data or any Company Data treated by Codat for Codat’s use as described in this Agreement.
 All software and algorithms used in connection with the Codat Services and/or the Codat Products are the property of Codat or their software partners and are protected by copyright laws.
 Codat and the other logos shown on the Platform are trademarks, service marks and/or trading names of Codat or its partners and protected by applicable intellectual property legislation.

 4.3 Third Party Licences.
-Client is solely responsible for ensuring all licenses necessary to use the accounting software programmes used by each Company have been obtained, which licenses are necessary to use the Platform and to access and use Company Data.
-Client will ensure that such licenses allow for Codat’s access to and use of the programme to provide the Platform as described in this Agreement.
-Any fees charged by third parties in respect of such licence are the responsibility of Client.
+Client is solely responsible for ensuring all licenses necessary to use the third party software programmes used by each Company are obtained, where such licenses are necessary to use the Platform and to access and use Company Data.
+Any fees charged by third parties in respect of such licences are the responsibility of Client.

 4.4 Injunctive Relief and Indemnity.
-Client undertakes not to obtain, access or reproduce, adapt, translate, arrange or make available to any third party, either directly or indirectly, any part of the Codat Products or its contents (including any electronic materials necessary for its operation) except to the extent (if at all) that and for so long as the Client is expressly permitted to do so in accordance with this Agreement or in the Client’s agreement with associated third parties, or as permitted by any mandatory provisions of law, and undertakes to take all necessary steps to prevent unauthorised access to the Codat Products.
 The Client acknowledges that civil and criminal penalties may be incurred in the event of any infringement of the copyright and/or other rights in relation to the Codat Products and the format and structure of the Company Data and that any such infringement by the Client may result in incalculable damage and/or loss to Codat, and accordingly the Client agrees that, in addition to any other right or remedy of Codat, Codat shall be entitled to seek immediate injunctive relief to restrain any actual or apprehended infringement thereof.
 The Client undertakes to indemnify Codat in full against all direct and reasonably foreseeable loss and damage (together with any reasonable costs and expenses thereto) incurred by Codat by reason of any such infringement by the Client.

 5. FEES AND PAYMENT

 5.2 Invoicing.
-Codat shall invoice the Client in advance for the Fees, either annually or in accordance with the applicable Order Form or Statement of Work, if different.
-Unless otherwise stated in the Order Form or Statement of Work, invoiced Fees are due net 30 days from the invoice date.
+Codat shall invoice the Client in advance for the Platform Fees, either annually or in accordance with the applicable Order Form or Statement of Work, if different.
+Overage Fees (if relevant) shall be invoiced to the Client monthly in arrears.
+Unless otherwise stated in the Order Form or Statement of Work, the first invoice in relation to an Order Form or Statement of Work will be due on receipt, with subsequent invoices due net 30 days from the invoice date.

 5.3 Offset and Interest.
 Client shall pay all amounts due under this Agreement in full without any set-off, counterclaim, deduction or withholding (except for any deduction or withholding required by law).
 If any invoiced amount is not received by Codat by the due date, then without limiting Codat’s rights or remedies Client shall pay interest on the overdue amount at the rate of a) 4% per cent per annum above Bank of England’s base rate from time to time if the Codat contracting entity as set out in clause 12.8 is Codat Limited; or b) 12% if the Codat contracting entity as set out in clause 12.8 is Codat Inc.